 I remember how once we had taken the children for a picnic out to the desert, and when evening had come I wanted to teach them about the stars that were like heavenly signposts along the way.
-I picked a star and told the children that we would follow it west, just like the Wise Men from the East had done on their camels, direction Jerusalem.
+I picked a star and told the children that we would follow it west, just like the Wise Men from the East had done on their camels, towards Jerusalem.
 We drove on, not bothering about roads and tracks as they were invisible in the dark anyway, and occasionally and with some showmanship I would check the star to see whether we were doing all right.
-Well, obviously we weren’t and I lost the star, realizing too late that I had picked not a star but a satellite, that had decided to embarrass me by disappearing out of sight, right out there in the middle of the desert.
-Sometimes I have the feeling that the Almighty goes out of his way to teach me, us, humility.
-Or is it His sense of humor?
+Well, we weren’t and I lost the star, realising too late that I had picked not a star but a satellite, that had decided to embarrass me by disappearing out of sight, right out there in the middle of the desert.
+Sometimes I have the feeling that the Almighty goes out of His way to teach me, us, humility.
+Or is it His sense of humour?
 Here I have another tale…

 Father Christmas, red outfit and bright white bushy beard, and ringing a bell, is everywhere although nobody quite knows, literally and figuratively, where he came from and how he fits in.
 Some will ask whether he really came all the way from somewhere to visit Jesus in the manger?
 Or were they perhaps family?
 And what could his hidden motives be for bringing us presents?